Skip to main content

 Grammar Focus: Simple Present Tense with Action Verbs

-Use this form to talk about what people do every day, every week, or usually.
+Use this form to describe what people do every day, every week, or usually.
 For example, “They walk to school” means this is their normal way of getting there.
-For spelling, remember: go → goes, watch → watches, and study → studies for he/she/it.

 🗣️ Why This Grammar Matters for Listening and Speaking

 The simple present tense helps you talk about daily life and understand common questions.
-You’ll hear it a lot in conversations, especially when people ask about habits or describe routines.
+You’ll hear it a lot in conversations, especially when people ask about habits, describe routines, or talk about general truths.

 Here’s when it helps: